Chiropractic Board of Australia - Evidence-based practice

 Level III-2 Evidence includes studies that compare outcomes for subjects who have undergone a particular treatment with subjects who have not.
 The study may be designed as a prospective or retrospective study.

-Level III-3 Evidence includes studies that compare the outcomes from two or more studies or analyse trends in outcome that are measured over multiple time points A comparative study without concurrent controls.
+Level III-3 Evidence includes studies that compare the outcomes from two or more studies or analyse trends in outcome that are measured over multiple time points.
+A comparative study without concurrent controls.

 Level IV Evidence consists of case series with either post-test or pre-test outcomes and includes case studies of single or small numbers of subjects.

 However, clinical experience on its own is rarely sufficient to justify a clinical decision.
-A practitioner is entitled to use their clinical experience to assist in their decisions regarding patient care.
-In cases where there is only low level evidence to support a particular treatment choice the practitioner should inform the patient of this fact.
-The patient can be informed that it is the practitioner’s clinical experience that the treatment may be effective for the presenting condition.
-Without this information the patient is unable to make an adequately informed decision about their health care.4 More importantly where there is evidence that a form of care is inappropriate or unsafe, a practitioners’ clinical experience or patient’s preference should not be used to override the evidence.
+A chiropractor is entitled to use their clinical experience to help in their decisions regarding patient care.
+In cases where there is only low-level evidence to support a particular treatment choice, they should inform the patient of this fact and that it is their clinical experience that the treatment may be effective for the presenting condition.
+Without this information and understanding of the benefits and risks involved, the patient is unable to make an adequately informed decision about their health care.

-Page reviewed 8/07/2022
+Page reviewed 17/11/2023